cekisakurek/FunGen/README.md

 }
 ```

 You can use your own template if you pass a folder path with --templates argument.
+The template folder must to contain
+ActionTemplate.text
+StateTemplate.text
+ExtensionTemplate.text

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.